WillCodeForCats/ha-addon-letsencrypt-ecdsa/README.md

 Note: RSA is still the most backwards compatible with older devices or operating systems that won’t be updated to support ECDSA, but anything in the last 5+ years should support ECDSA.

+### What happens if you need to revert to RSA?

+You will need to uninstall and re-install the add-on because Certbot will check the last certificate it requested and won't generate a new one until it's within 30 days of expiration.
+Make sure to copy your configuration (YAML mode is easiest to copy/paste) before uninstalling so you can quickly reconfigure the integration when you install it again.

 # Add-On Repository

 Configure `https://github.com/WillCodeForCats/ha-addon-letsencrypt-ecdsa` in your add-on repositories.